andyl/influx2rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/andyl/influx2rb.
+Bug reports and pull requests are always welcome on GitHub at https://github.com/andyl/influx2rb.

 ## License